 Your Learning Objectives

-In PRM 601 Planning and Estimating, you’ll examine activities related to project planning and scheduling.
+In PRM 601 Project Scope and Scheduling, you’ll examine activities related to project planning and scheduling.

-- Plan and estimate project scope, cost, schedule, risk, and quality requirements.
+- Plan and estimate project scope, resources, and schedule.

 *Disclaimer: Course content and outcomes may vary and are subject to change without notice.